-Third, we expected that a larger linguistic dissimilarity amplifies aging effects.
-Specifically, we expected that learning a considerably dissimilar language at an older age should result into a stronger age-related decline compared to learning a similar language.
+Third, we expect that a larger linguistic dissimilarity amplifies aging effects.
+Specifically, we expected that learning a considerably dissimilar language at an older age should result into a stronger age-related decline compared to learning a more similar language.
 The extent of biological decline in cognitive functioning may be similar in both situations, but we expect that less helpful cognitive resources in the form of acquired knowledge make learning less efficient.
-In other words, we expect that acquired knowledge can amplify or counteract cognitive aging.
-This hypothesis first assumes that a target language that is more different is also more difficult, and second, that at older age, a higher difficulty results in stronger age-related decline.
-In a simplified sense, we expect that a high similarity between the L1 and Dutch leaves more fluid-like cognitive resources that are relevant for language available for more efficient learning, shrinking the negative impact of age.
-Vice versa, we expect that a high dissimilarity requires more fluid resources to learn all the new words, morphological schemes and sounds, aggravating the negative impact of age.
-The crucial assumption, however, is that similarity allows more reliance on acquired knowledge and therefore increments Ln learnability, while dissimilarity prevents reliance on acquired knowledge and therefore increases Ln learnability.
+In other words, we expect that acquired knowledge can increase cognitive aging effects.
+The crucial assumption is that similarity allows more reliance on acquired knowledge and therefore increments Ln learnability, while dissimilarity prevents reliance on acquired knowledge and therefore decreases Ln learnability.

 Methods